menu

 AREA SETUP

 Decorate your ceiling with items which can be seen in the sky such as a moon and stars.
-You may hang tiny Christmas lights and glue illustrations to the ceiling in your naptime area.
+You may hang tiny Christmas lights and glue illustrations on the ceiling in your naptime area.
 Attach a paper clip to the end of fishing wire and hang sun, moon, and star illustrations from the ceiling.
-Stick glow in the dark stars on the ceiling.
+Stick glow-in-the-dark stars on the ceiling.
 Write each child's name on a sun or moon and hang them from the ceiling over your circle time area to identify their spots.

 PICTURE GAME